 The biggest competitor to Efes is Tuborg (Danish beer).
 Tuborg is the second most consumed beer in Turkey.
 Efes and Tuborg are known for their quality.

 According to the Turkish Statistical Institute, 74% of Turkish people never consumed any alcoholic drink.
-In this research, only people bigger than 15 years old are taken into account.
+Yet, the Turkish Statistical Institute is famous for not being good numbers, especially in financial matters.

-As a Turkish who lived mostly in the west part of Turkey, I could not believe the low numbers found by this research, and I did my own poll.
+As a Turkish who lived mostly in the western part of Turkey, I could not believe the low numbers found by this research, so I did my own poll.

 I went into Reddit and asked Turkish Redditors if they use alcohol or not.
 570 Turkish Redditors answered my poll.
 Here are my results.